getify/foi-lang/Foi-Guide.md

 };
 ```

-A **Foi**-provided top-level handler catches ambient performs at the outermost boundary (stdout for `Effect.Sys.Log`, stderr for `Effect.Sys.Warn`, PRNG for `Effect.Sys.Random`, system clock for `Effect.Sys.CurrentTime`). `Effect.Sys.Warn` is its own kind rather than a flavor of `Log` so that you can intercept diagnostics on their own -- silence them in a test run, or route them somewhere louder -- without touching normal output.
+A **Foi**-provided handler wraps your entire program run and catches ambient performs (stdout for `Effect.Sys.Log`, stderr for `Effect.Sys.Warn`, PRNG for `Effect.Sys.Random`, system clock for `Effect.Sys.CurrentTime`).
+"Entire run" is literal -- it's in place before your modules start loading, so a `log()` in a definition section reaches it exactly as a `log()` deep in a call stack does. `Effect.Sys.Warn` is its own kind rather than a flavor of `Log` so that you can intercept diagnostics on their own -- silence them in a test run, or route them somewhere louder -- without touching normal output.

 You *can* still install your own `~<*` handler for an ambient kind if you want to intercept -- say, to capture log output in a test -- and standard dynamic lookup will find your handler before the runtime's.